joseeden/All-Things-Docker-and-Kubernetes/Lab27_Securing_Kubernetes_using_Authentication_and_Authorization/README.md

 ## Introduction

-In this lab, we'll practice defense in depth by covering the facets to security in Kubernetes including authentication, and authorization.
+In this lab, we will practice defense in depth by covering the facets to security in Kubernetes including authentication, and authorization.

 **Scenario**: